VictorianGovernment/api-design-standards/api-standards.md

 <h2 id="1-3">1.3 Applying the standard</h2>

-Knowing how and when to apply the API Design Standards will significantly influence the API Solution Design approach that you will take as an API Designer.
+Knowing how and when to apply the API design standards will significantly influence the API solution design approach that you will take as an API designer.

 Determining when to use the standard is based on the API Category and the required level of abstraction required.